-Quiz and exam info will appear on this page.
+Exam info will appear on this page.

-Study key terms from slides and labs.
+- Study key terms from slides and labs.
+Look for boldfaced, underlined terms in slides and emphasized terms in labs.

-Study Knowledge Checks from labs.
+- Study Knowledge Checks from labs.

 Sample CFG and Testing problems